lochankumar/test/readme.md

 This is my first file in Git
-This is the second lines
+This is the second linesThis is a readme file